The key steps to creating a profitable blog

 Now, it does take passion, hard work and patience to create a profitable blog.
 It also takes more than just interesting, quality content to successfully grow your blog.

 You’ll need to take the time to learn about and experiment with different tactics to attract readers, build a community of people that engages with your blog and recommends you to others.
-You’ll also need to find the most profitable ways to monetise your blog so that it generates a sizable income you can live off of.
+You’ll also need to find the most profitable ways to monetise your blog so that it generates a sizable income.

 Step 1: Determine your unique selling point